patrickmryan/team-coffee-reinvent21/README.md

 ## Impact - social sustainability
 wind&sun empowers smart decisions around converting to sustainable energy sources, leading to decresing the carbon footprint of households, organizations, and communities.
 ## Innovation
-wind&sun takes the ideas of existing applications (eg project sunroof) and increases scale.
-With wind&sun, the impact of going green is visible not only on the level of the individual, but on the level of neighborhoods, corperations, or municipalities.
+wind&sun takes the ideas of existing applications (eg [project sunroof](https://sunroof.withgoogle.com)) and increases scale.
+With wind&sun, the impact of going green is visible not only on the level of the individual, but on the level of neighborhoods, corporations, or municipalities.
 ## Data usage
 wind&sun uses the the [NREL National Solar Radiation Database](https://registry.opendata.aws/nrel-pds-nsrdb/) to provide solar potential estimates for carbon reduction calculations.
 ## Architecture